moez552/quick_transfer/readme.md

     If that didn't work, try replacing `python` by `python3` in the above command.

 ### endpoints:
-1. /register : register a new user
+<li> /register : register a new user

-2. /api/token : get authentication token
+<li> /api/token : get authentication token

-3. /api/token/refresh/ : refresh token
+<li> /api/token/refresh/ : refresh token

-4. /profile : your profile
+<li> /profile : your profile

-5. /users ; list of users
+<li> /users ; list of users

-6. /history : your transactions history
+<li> /history : your transactions history